sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/scatterplot_medias.html %}

 Clearly, there is a difference!
-Even though all the outlets are situated within a relative tiny part of the area, there seems significant variance in the two sores.
-Let's consider two of the extremes: New York Times and ESPN.
-The reputable New York Times, a daily newspaper, has an average compound score of $0.085$, while the sports magazine ESPN, providing the latest updates from the american sportslife, receives a score of $0.278$ - nearly three times as high.
-On the other hand, the subjectivity scores of the outlets are $0.344$ and $0.405$ respectively.
-The differences are clear, and statistically significant by our methods.
+Even though the outlets are situated within a relatively tiny part of the area, there are significant differences in the two sores.
+Let's consider two extremes: the New York Times and ESPN.
+The reputable New York Times, a daily newspaper, has an average compound score of $0.085$, while the sports magazine ESPN, providing the latest updates from the American sports life, receives a score of $0.278$ - nearly three times as high.
+On the other hand, the subjectivity scores of the outlets are $0.344$ and $0.405$, respectively.
+The differences are clear and statistically significant by our methods.
 Is this an example of a general trend for newspapers and sports magazines?

-For further investigations, we assign each media outlet to one of four different subcategories: Newspapers, sports newspapers, celebrity magazines and "others".
-Averaging the scores within each subcategory, we get the following distributions:
+For further investigations, we assign each media outlet to one of four different subcategories: Newspapers, sports newspapers, celebrity magazines, and "others."
+Then, averaging the scores within each subcategory, we get the following distributions:

 {% include_relative /_plots/polarity_distribution_categories_same_plot.html %}

-[comment]: # "Need to have x-axis!"

 The differences are significant.
 The amount of positive quotations in sports newspapers and celebrity magazines clearly surpasses the amount in the daily newspapers, having average compound scores of $0.27$ and $0.17$ versus $0.14$ respectively.
 This might be reasonable, as daily newspaper should cover all the suffering in the society, while sports newspapers might focus on victorious athletes.